-THANK YOU TO THE NATIONAL LOTTERY HERITGE FUND
+THANK YOU TO THE NATIONAL LOTTERY HERITAGE FUND IN WALES .......

-We have one year’s funding for our proposal:
+In March 2019 we were given one year’s funding by the NLHF for our proposal:

 However in the heyday of the 18th century, orders and sales brought considerable income to impoverished hill farmers and local communities grew dramatically in size to accommodate the infrastructure needed to support the industrial scale of production.
 Market towns like Newtown and Dolgellau, are evidence of the scale and financial backing invested into developing the production of this cloth.